andrehil/JavaEEMT/README.md

 ## What is this project?
-This is the source code used to write the article LINK HERE. <br>
+This is the source code used to write an [article](https://www.toptal.com/hibernate/build-multitenant-java-hibernate) about how to build a multitenant application using Hybernate. <br>
-It uses RESTEasy, Wildfly, Gradle and PostgreSQL.
+It uses RESTEasy, Wildfly, Gradle, and PostgreSQL.

 ## Requirements
 * PostgreSQL database with at least one schema containing a table called `car` ([creation.sql](https://github.com/andrehil/JavaEEMT/blob/master/src/main/resources/creation.sql))